County in Maryland Successful in Collecting Support

 When parents, despite receiving help, fail to pay their child support, there are a variety of means that are employed to encourage payment.
 This may include the suspension of driver’s licenses, tax intercepts, lottery intercepts and the suspension of professional licenses.
 While incarceration is a possibility, it is most often used as a last resort.

 If you need assistance with child support in Howard County, reach out to our experienced attorney.
 We will discuss your situation with you and advise you of your legal options.
-Call us today to schedule your appointment for a free case evaluation.
+Call us today to schedule your $99 no-obligation case evaluation.